 POTS’s signs and symptoms include fainting, dizziness, or lightheadedness when reclining to a standing position.

-A urinary tract infection (UTI) can affect any part of the urinary system, including the kidneys, ureters, bladder, and urethra.
+A urinary tract infection (UTI) is in any part of your urinary system, kidneys, ureters, bladder, and urethra.
 Most infections involve the lower urinary tract, the bladder, and the urethra.
 Women are at greater risk of developing a UTI than men.

 Fibroids are non-cancerous growths that develop in or around the womb (uterus).
 They are made up of muscle and fibrous tissue and vary in size.
 They’re sometimes known as uterine myomas or leiomyomas.
 Unfortunately, many women are unaware they have fibroids because they do not have any symptoms.